rocket111185/notebook-linux/README.md

 $ ./install
 ```
 ### Fedora
-The necessary package is `rpm-build`.
-If you have installed it, launch these commands:
+The necessary package is `rpmdevtools`.
+If you have not installed it, the script will install
+it automatically.

+There are similar installation commands:
 ```bash
 $ cd Fedora
 $ chmod +x install